awsdocs/aws-net-developer-guide/doc_source/csharp_sns_code_examples.md

 The following code example shows how to delete an Amazon SNS topic and all subscriptions to that topic\.

 **AWS SDK for \.NET**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/dotnetv3/SNS#code-examples)\.

 ```
+    using System;
+    using System.Threading.Tasks;
+    using Amazon.SimpleNotificationService;

     /// <summary>
     /// This example deletes an existing Amazon Simple Notification Service
     /// (Amazon SNS) topic.
 The example was created using the AWS SDK for .NET